Pattern 10 Kopeks 1871. Copper-Nickel (Russia, Alexander II)

 Auction prices

 Find out the current coin value of the Russian Pattern 10 Kopeks 1871 .
 Copper-Nickel.
 This copper-nickel coin from the times of Alexander II.
-The record price belongs to the lot 25394 sold at the Heritage Auctions auction for USD 8,625.
-Bidding took place April 25, 2012.
+The record price belongs to the lot 5796 sold at the Gorny & Mosch auction for EUR 8,000.
+Bidding took place March 18, 2008.

 Сondition